-I enjoyed a fine cappuccino, but there were a range of other coffees, teas, juices and alcoholic drinks, plus snacks and other food to keep you going (it’s not a full-blown restaurant, though you can get a hot meal like goulash).
+I enjoyed a fine cappuccino, but there were a range of other coffees, teas, juices and alcoholic drinks, plus snacks and other food to keep you going (it’s not a full-blown restaurant, though you can get a hot meal).

 The museum shop is on the ground floor, through the exit.
 If that sounds like you have to leave the actual museum to go to the shop, don’t worry – we thought the same.

 We told the the doorman at the museum entrance we were returning after a shop visit and had no problem getting in again by showing our used ticket.
 The entrance and exit are just a few metres apart, so it’s no great inconvenience.

 This also means you can visit the shop without going into the museum – handy if you want to pick up something later without paying the entrance fee.

 The store is relatively new, quite large and airy, and full of the traditional wares of a museum emporium: books (also in English), posters, postcards, jewellery, toys, etc.

 If you want a replica T-Rex tooth – and who wouldn’t? – or a key ring with a miniature Venus of Willendorf attached, this is your place.

 Among the more unusual items I found for sale: